This article explains which actions in Ready require Starknet network fees (also known as gas) and how they work.

 What tokens can I use to pay network fees?

-You can pay network fees using ETH or STRK.
+You can pay network fees using STRK or USDC.